 No Melt Suet and Recipe

 I love feeding the birds in my backyard.
 It’s been a passion of mine for so long.
 Just watching them grab a few nibbles with their mate and seeing all the different birds in our area.
 I wish we had more, but I don’t live next to the forest and there aren’t many trees in my area.
 I planted one in the backyard and that has drawn a few to my feeders.
 Birds really don’t care to hang around palm trees.

 Birds love to eat from suet feeders.
 High-fat treats are great when it really gets cold outside.
-True suet is made with animal fat and provides a good source of energy and attracts your larger birds.
+True suet is made with animal fat provides a good source of energy and attracts your larger birds.
 The woodpeckers love my suet feeders, so I make sure I keep them filled.
 But I have one problem here in Central Florida.
 It does get hot and when it gets above 80 degrees here suet will get gooey.
 Yuk!
 Not good for my yard or the birds.

+No Melt Suet and Recipe